A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

-The experience modelling and running NHTSA scenarios reveals how effective the SDV model can be in ADS scenario development.
-The model enables expressing highly-dynamic behaviors, fosters reuse and can successfully execute most scenarios in simulation.
-Vehicle interactions involving lane changing, merging, and crossing paths are severely limited or impractical using the PDT baseline.
+\looseness=-1 The experience modeling and running NHTSA scenarios reveals how effective the SDV model can be in ADS scenario development.
+The model enables expressing highly dynamic behaviors, fosters reuse, and can successfully execute most scenarios in simulation.
+Vehicle interactions involving lane changing, merging, and crossing paths are severely limited or impractical using the baseline of predefined trajectories.
 Thus, such interactive scenarios benefit most from the SDV model.
 The limitations we identify are due to missing underlying maneuvers (such as a U-turn) or the map constraints that prevent certain vehicle movements.
 We will address them in future work.
-Based on the NHTSA statistics, the scenarios expressed and executed successfully with the SDV model represent about 49\% of all light-vehicle crashes in traffic.